 Shared water supply with a neighbour

-Shared water supplies used to allow enough water for each household but demand has increased due to modern appliances like power showers and dishwashers.
-If your supply is shared with one or more neighbours, the flow may be low when all of the homes on the supply use it at the same time.
+Shared supplies used to allow enough water for each household, but demand has increased due to appliances like power showers and dishwashers.
+If your supply is shared with neighbours, the flow may be low when all the homes on the supply use it at the same time.
 You may find you can’t turn off your supply without turning theirs off as well.

 Installing additional appliances within the property